thesyntaxslinger/syntaxslinger.com/docs/docs/software/caddy.md

 We can then make a file in /etc/letsencrypt/cloudflare.ini which will contain our Cloudflare API token.

-> You can use an email and global api key, but that is a lot more permissive than a DNS only api token.
+> You can use an email and global API key, but that is a lot more permissive than a DNS only API token.

 ```shell
 touch /etc/letsencrypt/cloudflare.ini